Moroccan fossil trade

 The Moroccan fossil trade is the large industry surrounding the excavation, preparation and international sale of fossils from Morocco.
 Morocco contains some of the world's richest fossil sites and has seen international interest from fossil collectors since the early 20th century.
 As interest in collecting fossils grew in the late 20th century, the Moroccan fossil trade grew into a lucrative industry of its own.
 More than 50,000 Moroccans earn their living in mining, trading or exporting fossils and the industry itself is worth more than $40 million annually.
 The booming industry is so big that some commentators have referred to it as "fossil capitalism" or a "trilobite economy".

 The fossil industry has been the source of various concerns.
 Some commentators worry that the industrial-scale excavations and insufficient governmental regulations are damaging Morocco's paleontological heritage.
 The export of fossils from Morocco is technically illegal, though the relevant laws are often not sufficient, or not applied in practice.
-There are also concerns for the safety and welfare of the fossil diggers themselves, who are often paid very little (considerably less than exporters and middleman) and suffer through difficult working conditions.
+There are also concerns for the safety and welfare of the fossil diggers themselves, who are often paid very little (considerably less than exporters and middlemen) and suffer through difficult working conditions.
 Scientific concerns have also been raised in that fossils may end up in the marketplace rather than available for scientific research, and that important fossils may be destroyed or neglected and lost due to being deemed to not be of commercial interest.
 The issue is made more complicated due to there not being any other jobs available for many of the fossil diggers themselves and the fossil industry ensures an income, however meager.

 In addition to its economical impacts, Morocco's fossil trade has had some positive scientific impact.
 Many important scientific discoveries have been made based on Moroccan fossils.
 Without the markets and international trade network supporting the fossil diggers and preparators in Morocco, it is unlikely that as many new species would have been uncovered.